hhedberg/stateplex/doc/CODING_STYLE.md

 # Code conventions

 This is a modified version of kernel coding style.
+This coding style is applied in Stateplex library project.
+If you want to contribute to this project you need to follow this guide.

-## Indentation
+## 1. Indentation

 * Tabs are 8 characters and make reading easier, therefore we use tabs indentation, which also gives the limit for tending to use too deep nestings in the code.
 * Avoid putting multiple statements into a single line.